wp-plugins/leadin/readme.txt

 = 0.4.3 (2013.01.13) =
 - Bug fixes
-- Fixed LeadIn form submission inserts for comments
+- Fixed Leadin form submission inserts for comments
 - Resolved various silent PHP warnings in administrative dashboard
-- Fixed LeadIn updater class to be compatible with WP3.8
+- Fixed Leadin updater class to be compatible with WP3.8
 - Improved contact merging logic to be more reliable

 = Enhancements =